AndrewBulata/Italian-Pluralisation/README.md

 ### Data Format

-The training data is stored in a text file (`italian_word_pairs.txt`) with each line containing a singular and plural pair separated by a comma, for example:
+The training data is stored in the text file `italian_word_pairs.txt` containing 500 entries, with each line containing a singular and plural pair separated by a comma, for example:

 ```
 bambino,bambini